Hritikraj8804/KodeKloud_Engineer/Linux_2/06_Linux_Find_Command.md

 find /var/www/html/media -type f -name "*.php" -exec cp --parents {} /media \;

 This command creates the /media directory (`mkdir -p /media`) if it doesn't exist.
 Then, it uses `find` to search for files with the .php extension and copies them to the /media directory while preserving the directory structure (`-exec cp --parents {} /media \;`).

+Verify that the files and their parent directory structure were copied to the /media directory: `ls -R /media`